 A member may not earn more than one year of service credit during a fiscal year.

 Only certain types of service credit can be used to count toward a member’s 10-year vesting requirement under Indiana law.
 The following categories of service credit may be recognized and counted toward vesting:

 One year of regular Indiana teaching service is earned when a member works 120 days or more in the State’s fiscal year (July 1 through June 30).
 One-half year of creditable service is earned for 60 to 119 days of service worked in the fiscal year.
-An active member is entitled to one day of service credit if the member engages in covered service for a standard workday or any fraction thereof.
+An active member is entitled to one day of service credit if the member engages in covered service for a standard workday, part of the workday or any fraction thereof.